CGodinho/R/01-Statistics/data.md

 Techniques as Controlling, Randomization, Replication and Blocking are often used.

 Experiments create 2 groups:

 * Treatment
 * Control - which receive a **placebo**

+The **placebo effect** is a phenomema where pacients in the Control group get better just by thinking they are taking a tratment.

-If researches do not inform volunteers about its group, we have a blind experiment.
+If researches do not inform volunteers about its group, we have a **blind experiment**.

+If also the redearches do not know group distribution, **it is called a double blind expriment**.